 Common myths about teacher salaries

-Myth: Teachers are well paid because they have summers and holiday break off.
+Teachers are well paid because they have summers and holiday break off.

-Fact: Teachers are only paid for the days they’re contracted to work — typically a full school year of 180 days.
+Teachers are only paid for the days they’re contracted to work — typically a full school year of 180 days.
 The teacher schedule is ideal when you have a family or want to travel in the summer.
 But teachers will spend part of their summers working a second job or continuing their education to advance in the pay lanes.

-Myth: Teachers work 7-8 hour days.
+Teachers work seven to eight hour days.

-Fact: While this is the contracted work day for most schools, teachers work well beyond contracted hours.
+While this is the contracted work day for most schools, teachers work well beyond contracted hours.
 The time in the contract is the time in the classroom with students.
 Once the final bell rings, students head home, and teachers begin a series of meetings, start grading papers or work on revising their lesson plans for the next day.

-Myth: The health benefits make up for the lost pay.
+The health benefits make up for the lost pay.

 Be on the lookout for state pension plans that are underfunded.
 A push has been made to increase the employee-required contribution amount.
 In some cases, the responsibility for investment is placed on the teacher.
 If this is the case, it’ll change your overall take-home pay.